norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 If we are going to transition GenAI products from exploratory investments into commercial successes, we need to see a skills shift from more than just the Engineering team.
 It is no longer acceptable that creative and product labor exhaustively over what a page layout says about a brand, but pay no attention to what the thing that is actually speaking for the brand, with **words**, is saying.

-Just like a set of wireframes illustrates the visual experience of the customer journey on a screen, NLUX conversations should answer all the questions of how a bot o
+Just like a set of wireframes illustrates the visual experience of the customer journey on a screen, NLUX designs should illustrate how the conversation between a user and the product should unfold.
+Happy paths, sad paths, external events.
+Tone, language structure, level of enage

 ### Sunset Your Disclaimers
 Here is a banner you won't see: